 Step 2: Choose a web host

-If your site's intended to be a personal project shared with few people, you should use WordPress.com, instead of WordPress.org, as it has free plans available which allow small numbers of visitors to access your site freely.
-However, if you intend to build a site for commercial purposes, you’ll need to choose a web hosting service.
+If your site's intended to be a personal project shared with few people, you should use WordPress.com instead of WordPress.org, as it has free plans which allow small numbers of visitors to access your site freely.
+However, if you intend to build a site for commercial purposes, you’ll need to choose a web host.